 No new matter must be introduced.

 For an application filed on or after April 1, 2007, unity of invention between examined claims and amended claims must be satisfied.
-Under the new rule, an amendment which changes the special technical features of invention is prohibited once after receipt of an OA (The Patent Law Section 17-2(4)).
-The expression “special technical features” shall mean those technical features that define a contribution which each of the claimed inventions makes over the prior art.
+Under the new law (The Patent Law Section 17-2(4))an amendment which changes the special technical feature of invention (i.e., shirt amendment) is prohibited once after receipt of an OA.
+The expression “special technical features” (STF) means a technical features that makes a contribution over prior art.

 Explain requirements for amendment after final OA